nemisig/nemisig2022/index.md

 ## Venue

 This year, NEMISIG will be in Newark, NJ at New Jersey Institute of Technology (NJIT), June 4th, 2022.
-It is hosted by Mark Cartwright tof the [Department of Informatics](https://informatics.njit.edu/).
+It is hosted by Mark Cartwright of the [Department of Informatics](https://informatics.njit.edu/).
 It will held in the Campus Center on NJIT's Newark campus.

 ![NJIT](/images/njit.jpg)